On the Effect of Pretraining Corpora on In-context Learning by a Large-scale Language Model: Introduction

 \section{Introduction}

-NLP community has surprised that zero/few-shot in-context learning ability emerges in a large-scale language model (LM) such as GPT-3~\cite{brown2020language} despite no duplication between downstream task data and the pretraining corpus.
+NLP community has been surprised by emergence of in-context learning ability of a large-scale language model (LM) such as GPT-3~\cite{brown2020language} despite no duplication between downstream task data and the pretraining corpus.
 Indeed, in-context learning uses a natural language description and a few examples to prime a language model.
 Then the language model can predict the answer of a new example without updating the language model's parameters.
 Since the release of GPT-3, various large-scale in-context language models have been proposed \cite{gpt-neo,kim2021changes,zeng2021pangu,rae2021scaling,hoffmann2022training,chowdhery2022palm}.

 There still remain many questions on language models' in-context learning capability despite these successful reports.
 For example, the relationship between the choice of a pretraining corpus and downstream in-context learning task accuracy is unknown.
 Previous studies argue pretraining with the corpus similar to the downstream task improves the downstream performance, but these observations are often limited to the case where a pretrained language model is finetuned for the downstream task \cite{gururangan2020don,lee2020biobert,micheli2020importance}.